ted-ross/octo-nemesis/README.md

 ##Installation Instructions

-* Download the code into your **octo-project-install-folder** - Use the command **git clone https://github.com/ted-ross/octo-nemesis.git** to download the code.
+* Download the code into your `octo-project-install-folder` - Use the command `git clone https://github.com/ted-ross/octo-nemesis.git` to download the code.
-* Install Node js using **sudo yum install nodejs** -
+* Install Node js using `sudo yum install nodejs`
-* Start the Websocket to TCP socket proxy - From your **proton-install-folder/examples/javascript/messenger** run **node proxy.js**. proxy.js is a simple node.js command line application that uses the ws2tcp.js library to proxy from a WebSocket to a TCP Socket or vice versa
+* Start the Websocket to TCP socket proxy - From your `proton-install-folder/examples/javascript/messenger` run `node proxy.js`. `proxy.js` is a simple `node.js` command line application that uses the ws2tcp.js library to proxy from a WebSocket to a TCP Socket or vice versa
 * Install and setup Apache Web Server
   * To install Apache on Fedora, please follow [these](https://fedoraproject.org/wiki/Apache_HTTP_Server) instructions
   * In the `/etc/httpd/conf.d` folder, create a new file called `www.octonemesis.com.conf` and add the following contents into the file.